4 Disruptive Technologies in Air Navigation System

 In Feb 2015, KRET announced that a prototype of BINS-2015 has passed the entire tests and soon it will get installed in Russian aircraft.
 Apart from Civil aviation, this new technology will find its application in military aviation also where forces can use it to conduct missions without being getting their flight path detected.

-An All Weather Navigation System by Honeywell
+An All-Weather Navigation System by Honeywell

 Honeywell is offering Airliners a new integrated multi-mode receiver that will help pilots to land on a rainy or foggy day when the visibility is very low.
-The technology by Honeywell uses a satellite-based navigation system to help make accurate approach and landing.
+The technology by Honeywell uses a satellite-based navigation system to help make an accurate approach and landing.

 Honeywell has announced that its new navigation system will get installed in Airbus A320 and A330 in 2018.